 To make sure your marketing plan keeps pace, give it an injection of market research.

-According to research conducted by IEEE GlobalSpec Media Solutions, industrial marketers conduct market research for three primary reasons:
+According to research conducted by GlobalSpec Media Solutions, industrial marketers conduct market research for three primary reasons:

 - To gain knowledge about the marketplace/target audience (76 percent)

 Entering a new market is the top reason industrial marketers use (or would potentially invest in) market research.
 The results of market research can help you prioritize marketing investments, improve products, create more effective content, fend off competitors and more.
 If you have goals or challenges in any of these areas, you likely want to invest in market research.

 Primary research is conducted by you, or by a research firm you hire for the project.
 Examples of primary research include focus groups, surveys, interviews and observations.
 With primary research, you are trying to answer questions or find out information specifically relevant to your company and situation.